henkbirkholz/draft-birkholz-tuda/draft-birkholz-tuda.md

 The accuracy of this time-frame is defined by two factors:

 * the time-synchronization between the attestee and the TSA.
-The time between the two TPM tickstamps give the maximum drift (left and right) to the TSA timestamp, and
+The time between the two tickstamps acquired via the hardware RoT define the scope of the maximum drift ("left" and "right" in respect to the timeline) to the TSA timestamp, and
-* the drift of local TPM clocks.
+* the drift of clocks included in the hardware RoT.

-Since TUDA attestations do not rely upon a verifier provided value (i.e. the nonce), the security guarantees of the protocol only incorporate the TSA and the TPM.
-As a consequence TUDA attestations can even serve as proof of integrity in audit logs with point in time guarantees, in contrast to classical attestations.
+Since TUDA attestations do not rely upon a verifier provided value (i.e. the nonce), the security guarantees of the protocol only incorporate the TSA and the hardware RoT.
+In consequence, TUDA attestations can even serve as proof of integrity in audit logs with precise point-in-time guarantees, in contrast to classical attestations.

 {{rest}} contains guidance on how to utilize a REST architecture.

 {{snmp}} contains guidance on how to create an SNMP binding and a corresponding TUDA-MIB.

-{{yang}} contains a corrresponding YANG module that supports both RESTCONF and CoMI.
+{{yang}} contains a corresponding YANG module that supports both RESTCONF and CoMI.

 {{tpm12}} contains a realization of TUDA using TPM 1.2 primitives.

-A realization of TUDA using TPM 2.0 primitives will be added with the next iteration of this document.
+{{tpm2}} contains a realization of TUDA using TPM 2.0 primitives.

 ## Terminology